moon7-io/moon7-inspect/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+We welcome contributions from everyone!
+See our [contributing guide](https://github.com/moon7-io/.github/blob/main/CONTRIBUTING.md) for more details on how to get involved.
 Please feel free to submit a Pull Request.

 ## 📝 License